 October 24, 2003 - Smart appears in her first televised interview.
 Katie Couric, of NBC, speaks with her in an hour-long, primetime program.

-October 28, 2003 - The book, "Bringing Elizabeth Home: A Journey of Faith and Hope," a collaboration between Elizabeth Smart, her father Ed Smart and author Laura Morton, is released.
+October 28, 2003 - The book, “Bringing Elizabeth Home: A Journey of Faith and Hope,” a collaboration between Smart, her father and author Laura Morton, is published.

-November 9, 2003 - CBS airs "The Elizabeth Smart Story," a TV movie about her ordeal from the point-of-view of her parents.
+November 9, 2003 - CBS airs “The Elizabeth Smart Story,” a TV movie about Smart’s ordeal from the point-of-view of her parents.

-January 9, 2004 - Wanda Barzee, one of Smart's alleged captors, is found incompetent to stand trial and is sent to Utah State Hospital for further review.
+January 9, 2004 - Barzee is found incompetent to stand trial and is sent to Utah State Hospital for further review.

-September 2, 2004 - In a Salt Lake City courtroom, Mitchell pleads not guilty to kidnapping and five other charges.
+September 2, 2004 - Mitchell pleads not guilty to kidnapping and five other charges.

-February 16, 2005 - Mitchell is removed from a courtroom for singing during a competency hearing.
+February 16, 2005 - Mitchell is removed from the courtroom for singing during a competency hearing.